atmire/Elsevier/README.md

 ### Import metadata during manual submissions

-For users to see the **Import Sources** and **External Import Source** steps at the start of a new submission, uncomment the `submit.progressbar.sourcechoice` and `submit.progressbar.liveimport` steps in `dspace/config/item-submission.xml` and make sure they appear before the *Describe Metadata* steps:
+For users to see the **Import Sources** and **External Import Source** steps at the start of a new submission, uncomment the `submit.progressbar.sourcechoice` and `submit.progressbar.sourceimport` steps in `dspace/config/item-submission.xml` and make sure they appear before the *Describe Metadata* steps:

 ```
 <step>